Adopted: November 26, 2008

 In addition, it is expected that everyone:

-- May be requested to undergo substance abuse testing if there is evidence, or reasonable suspicion, of drug or alcohol use while at work
+- May be requested to undergo substance abuse testing if there is evidence, or reasonable suspicion, of drug or alcohol use while at work or if there is a safety incident

 - Will cooperate with any work modification related to safety concerns